open-antux/proxy-switcher-linux/README.md

 # proxy-switcher-linux
-Proxy switcher made in python3
+Proxy switcher made in shell

 # Usage
 Set as executable the file proxy-switcher-linux.sh: